1980s – The CARITAS Shelter is Born

 In August 2006, CARITAS moved into its beautiful new office building in Northside Richmond, where today it houses its administrative offices, case management offices, and its Family Focus daysite – a consolidation that has led to better communication, collaboration, and streamlining of services while at the same time meeting a critical need to provide a clean, safe place for young families during the day.
 The results of these dedicated workers are remarkable: at the conclusion of fiscal year 2015, 89% of its Family Focus clients successfully transitioned out of our emergency shelter program.

 2005 – The Healing Place Brings Hope to Richmond

 The Healing Place was brought to Richmond in 2005 when the Richmond Task Force on Homelessness identified a major need.
-Successful Healing Place programs exist in Lousiville, KY, Raleigh, NC, and Huntington, WV.
-The Task Force chose the model because of it’s 70% or more success rate for clients after one year of completing the program.
+The Jenkins Foundation toured programs around the country and discovered a successful Healing Place program exist in Lousiville, KY.
+The Jenkins Foundation board of directors chose the model because of it’s 70% or more success rate for clients after one year of completing the program.
 This figure rivals some of the best treatment centers in the country.
-In July 2012 The Healing Place becomes a program of CARITAS.
+In July 2012 The Healing Place became a program of CARITAS.

 2008 – The Furniture Bank Makes A House a Home